-ART 215 - Sculpture II (IAI: ART 953)
+ART 215 - Sculpture II

-A college transfer course; consult the Transfer Center for more details.
+(3,6) A college transfer course; consult the Transfer Center for more details.
+Prerequisite: ART 205 or consent of instructor

 A continuation of sculpture with emphasis directed toward developing the student's ideas, images and techniques.
 An open studio course specific problems are generated for individual concentration for developing a personal aesthetic for the advanced student.
 Discussions, lectures and critiques included.
 Fee .
 Sp